vpuh1/csg/README.md

 # Csg
 Static sites generator written in C.
 ### Description
 Csg is a very simple static sites generator.
-It converts files written in Markdown to HTML using `pandoc`.
+It converts files written in Markdown to HTML using `pandoc` and generates main page with list of articles.
+### Dependencies
+`pandoc`
 ### Usage
 ```
 csg src dst